 everyday hospitality

 having faced our own barriers with opening doors and filling tables.
 Some of us have struggled with not knowing what to serve, others with not being confident in our hosting spaces, and still others simply don’t know what to do to cultivate quality interactions.
-This combined with dietary restrictions of guests can make honoring and valuing each individual most arduous.
+This combined with dietary restrictions of guests can make honoring and valuing each individual difficult.
 There’s beauty in bringing people together, but naturally there are conflicting mindsets that can often lead to difficult conversation.
 If not handled well, these divisive conversations can ultimately detract from the Joie de vivre that typifies gathering.

 We know what it's like